 Eviction filings in Minnesota have been significantly below average since a state-wide eviction moratorium was instituted in March 2020.
 Eviction protections remained in effect through the remainder of the year and were extended into 2021.
+The moratorium had been renewed each month until June 2021, after which the state began phasing out protections.
+Landlords are still restricted from filing for nonpayment of rent through mid-September.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.